 The top 14 best luxury hotels in Amsterdam

 As a modern, cosmopolitan city, Amsterdam has no end of accommodation options for travellers and tourists alike.
 From cheap and cheerful hostels catering to the party brigade to all manner of quirky, unique Airbnb listings, there truly is something for everyone – and every budget.
 But where the city really shines is at the top end of the market, with a choice and range of top hotels in Amsterdam that belie its somewhat modest size.
-So whether you’re after grand opulence, understated luxury hotel, or the amenities of a modern hotel, 21st Century masterpiece, read on to discover the very best luxury hotels in Amsterdam.
+So whether you’re after grand opulence, an understated luxury hotel, or the amenities of a modern hotel, 21st Century masterpiece, read on to discover the very best luxury hotels in Amsterdam.
 All hotels in this list are rated 4 stars or more, with the majority being 5-star hotels.
 To top off your exclusive Amsterdam experience, also make sure to check out our private boat tours in Amsterdam.

-Since there are quite some top-class hotels in Amsterdam, we divided them up in the following selections;
+Since there are quite some top-class hotels in Amsterdam, we divided them up into the following selections;

 The 7 best classical luxury hotels in Amsterdam

 The style of a hotel is of great influence on the overall atmosphere and whether you feel at home as a guest.
 The following 7 hotels in Amsterdam will make you feel perfectly at home if you like a more classical styled hotel.
 They definetely belong on our list of best luxury hotels in Amsterdam.

 1. Hotel De L’Europe

 2. Intercontinental Amstel Hotel

 Probably the most famous most iconic luxury hotel in Amsterdam is the Amstel Hotel, nowadays part of the Intercontinental hotel group.
 This five-star hotel in Amsterdam is situated at a unique spot with a beautiful view over the Amstel River.
 The reflection of the building is shimmering in the water.
 Withness the view from the amazing terras along the river.
 On walking distance, the Koninklijk Theatre Caré, just as the many other museums in Amsterdam.